Check back soon for 2018 updates..!

-Below is a list of just some of the incredible music that we had for 2017… The acts were so good that we are hoping to sign them straight up for 2018, but for the moment, the line-up for next year is tbc.
 Don’t forget to also check out our ‘Big Meat Unplugged‘ – a brand new feature from 2017.
-It involveed music, a camp fire and who knows, perhaps even a nip of two of whisky… it went pretty darn well, so we are certainly hoping to bring it back for 2018!
+It involved music, a camp fire and who knows, perhaps even a nip of two of whisky… it went pretty darn well, so we are bringing it back for 2018!

 Some vocalists sing the sweet melodies of folk in haunting melodic tones.
 Some singers belt the blues with gravel and rage, and some cascade fountains of smooth jazz onto their audience.
 Susana Silva comes under an entirely different set of performers, in that her style is totally indefinable.
 Why?
 Because when she raises the microphone stand and opens her mouth, everybody is too distracted by the sheer scale of her talent to really notice what “box” she fits into.
 I can think of only one catergory, which can be described as “that goose-bump, hair-standing-one-end type of singer”.